 The Teaching Council of Aotearoa New Zealand is the professional organisation for teachers, from early childhood education through to primary and secondary schooling in English and Māori medium schools.
-The Teaching Council mandated the Graduating Teacher Standards (GTS) in 2007.
-The GTS underpin the teacher education programme and students must meet these standards by the completion of the programme in order to graduate and be eligible for registration and provisional certification.
+The Teaching Council has mandated the Standards for the Teaching Profession.
+These standards underpin the teacher education programme and students must meet these standards by the completion of the programme in order to graduate and be eligible for registration and provisional certification.